 Also referred to as agricultural mortgages, farm mortgages are designed specifically to finance the purchase of farmland or equipment and livestock used for agricultural purposes.
 These loans may also be used to improve or expand farmland.

-• Interest rates.
+- Flexible Interest Rates.
 Farm mortgages can come with fixed or variable rates.

 Requirements Of A Farm Mortgage

-The requirements of a farm mortgage are somewhat similar to a traditional mortgage, but lenders will look at other factors as well to assess your ability to secure this type of loan:
+The requirements of a farm mortgage are somewhat similar to a traditional mortgage, but lenders will look at other factors as well to assess your ability to secure this type of loan.
+These factors apply to both revenue-generating farms and hobby farms alike:

 Down Payment